Visa Chargeback Reason Codes: A Merchant’s Guide

 As you can see, and likely know from personal experience, this can be a long, confusing, time-intensive process that unfortunately is all too common for merchants, especially those in eCommerce.

 As a merchant, your goal should be to understand what you can do to prevent chargebacks.
 However, it’s not always in your control.
 If you can’t prevent them, then you need to understand how to streamline the process and avoid being the party that takes the financial hit.

-- Reason Code 41: Cancelled recurring transaction.
+- Reason Code 13.2: Cancelled recurring transaction.
 The cardholder claims that the merchant was notified of their desire to cancel a recurring transaction, but has since been billed.
 Another common cardholder claim is that the amount charged exceeds the pre-authorized monthly amount.
-In most cases, this is an oversight on the merchant’s part or a cardholder’s misunderstanding.
+In most cases, this is either an oversight on the merchant’s part or a cardholder’s misunderstanding.
 The best prevention is to ensure the proper systems are in place and that employees understand cancellation procedures.

-- Reason Code 53: Not as described or defective.
+- Reason Code 13.3: Not as described or defective.
 This one is pretty self-explanatory, but typically results from the cardholder stating the goods or services didn’t live up to the merchant’s descriptions or claims regarding condition and/or functionality.
 Common causes include the merchant sending the wrong merchandise or merchandise being damaged during the shipping process.
-In most cases this merchandise will be returned.
+In most cases, this merchandise will be returned.
 Properly handling the return and reimbursement process will prevent most of these chargebacks, and keeping accurate paperwork is key.

 - Reason Code 10.4: Other fraud — Card-absent environment.
 The cardholder files a claim with the card issuer that he or she had no knowledge of or involvement in the disputed transaction.
 Code 10.4 applies to eCommerce, whereas code 10.3 is the less common version for card-present transactions.
 This is commonly caused by either true fraud or friendly fraud.